 South of Anchorage

 A mountain tradition two hours south of Anchorage, the party in Seward begins at 12:01 a.m. on July 4th with fireworks.
 The biggest bang comes later that morning with the town’s famed race, Mount Marathon.
-It sounds simple: Start downtown, run to the top of the 3,022-foot mountain, then run back to the finish.
+The course is straightforward, but far from easy: start downtown, run to the top of the 3,022-foot mountain, then run back to the finish.